Robin-Warner/portfolio-management/README.md

 The project is organized in 5 sections:

-- **Data curation**: responsible for collecting, cleaning, indexing, storing, adjusting, and delevering all data to the production chain.
+- **Data Curation**: responsible for collecting, cleaning, indexing, storing, adjusting, and delevering all data to the production chain.

 - **Feature Creation**: responsible for transforming raw data into informative signals that have some predictive power ofer financial variables.